Radinax/React-Personal-Blog-Gatsby/src/pages/10-redux-toolkit/index.md

 ## Project structure

-We're gonna do a ducks pattern here as its the recomended way of doing Redux
+We're gonna do a ducks pattern here as it's the recomended way of doing Redux

 - src
     - api